yunke-l/movie-reviewer-web-react-app/README.md

-# React App of Moviewer Website
+# React App of Movie Reviewer Website
 A functional, user-friendly platform for film enthusiasts to engage in film critique and analysis.

 This is the front-end of the website, the backend using Node.js and MongoDB can be found at: https://github.com/yunke-l/movie-reviewer-web-node-server